bcamishrapr/bcamishrapr/README.md

-- 👋 Hi, I’m Prasoon ,student of BCA pursuing my Bachelor Degree from Ignou.
+- 👋 Hi, I’m Prasoon ,student of BCA pursuing my Bachelor Degree from Ignou and at the same time learning new technology and tools
 - #### What I am Looking for: :question: ####
 - Core concept behind every tools,how they works :milky_way:
 - ### 👀 My keenness is towards following ### :relieved:
--  CI/CD using Jenkins
+- :dart: CI/CD using Jenkins
 - :balloon:  Ansible
 - :santa: Kubernetes
 -  :tada: Terraform